-Jaundice is due to a buildup in the blood of bilirubin, a yellow pigment that comes from the breakdown of old red blood cells.
-It is normal for old red blood cells to break down, but the bilirubin formed does not usually cause jaundice because the liver metabolizes it and gets rid of it into the gut.
+Jaundice, a yellow coloration of the skin, is due to a rise in the blood of bilirubin, a yellow pigment that comes from the breakdown of old red blood cells.
+Red blood cells do not live forever, and thus it normal for old red blood cells to break down, but the bilirubin formed does not usually cause jaundice because the liver metabolizes it and gets rid of it into the gut.
 The newborn baby, however, often becomes jaundiced during the first few days because the liver enzyme that metabolizes bilirubin is relatively immature.
 Furthermore, newborn babies have more red blood cells than adults, and thus more are breaking down at any one time; as well many of these cells are different from adult red cells and they don’t live as long.
-All of this means more bilirubin will be made in the newborn baby’s body.
+All of this means more bilirubin will be made in the newborn baby’s body and less will be broken down.
 If the baby is premature, or stressed from a difficult birth, or the infant of a diabetic birth parent, or more than the usual number of red blood cells are breaking down (as can happen in blood incompatibility), the level of bilirubin in the blood may rise higher than usual levels.
 See also our blog Breastfeeding, Bilirubin and Jaundice

 It should be emphasized that bilirubin has an undeserved bad reputation.
-It is an innocent bystander that is blamed for brain damage when in fact, the problem is not the bilirubin.
+It is more like an innocent bystander that is blamed for brain damage when in fact, the problem is not the bilirubin, which plays only a minor part in the process.
 It is the set of circumstances that allowed the bilirubin to enter the brain that is the real problem.
-Severe lack of oxygen when the baby is asphyxiated or severe anemia due to very rapid breakdown of red blood cells, Rh incompatibility or ABO incompatibility, which is also associated with metabolic disturbances causes the damage that allows bilirubin to enter the brain and made physicians believe that the bilirubin was the problem.
+Severe lack of oxygen when the baby is asphyxiated or severe anemia due to very rapid breakdown of red blood cells, Rh incompatibility or ABO incompatibility, which is also associated with metabolic disturbances causes the damage to the blood-brain barrier that allows bilirubin to enter the brain and made physicians believe that the bilirubin was the basic problem.
 In fact, bilirubin is an antioxidant and actually protects the baby from damage.

 For even more information about jaundice, click here.

 Accumulation of bilirubin before it has been changed by the enzyme of the liver may be normal— “physiologic jaundice” (this bilirubin is called unconjugated, indirect reacting or fat soluble bilirubin).
-Physiologic jaundice begins about the second day of the baby’s life, peaks on the third or fourth day and then begins to disappear.
+Physiologic jaundice begins about the second day of the baby’s life, peaks on the third or fourth day and then becomes unnoticeable on the baby’s skin.
 However, there may be other conditions that may require treatment that can cause an exaggeration of this type of jaundice.
 Because these conditions have no association with breastfeeding, breastfeeding should continue.
 If, for example, the baby has severe jaundice due to rapid breakdown of red blood cells, this is not a reason to take the baby off the breast.
 Breastfeeding should continue in such a circumstance.

-There is not one bit of evidence that this jaundice causes any problem at all for the baby.
+There is not one bit of evidence that this type of jaundice causes any problem at all for the baby.
 Breastfeeding should not be discontinued “in order to make a diagnosis”.
 If the baby is truly doing well on breast only, there is no reason, none, to stop breastfeeding or supplement even if the supplementation is given with a lactation aid, for that matter.
-The notion that there is something wrong with the baby being jaundiced comes from the fact that the formula feeding baby is the model we think is the one that describes normal infant feeding and we impose it on the breastfed baby.
+The notion that there is something wrong with the baby being jaundiced comes from the fact that the formula feeding baby is the model we think is the one that describes normal and we impose this abnormal “normal” on the breastfed baby.
 This manner of thinking, almost universal amongst health professionals, truly turns logic upside down.
 Thus, the formula feeding baby is rarely jaundiced after the first week of life, and when he is, there is often something wrong.
 Therefore, the baby with so called breastmilk jaundice is a concern and “something must be done”.
-However, in our experience, most exclusively breastfed babies who are perfectly healthy and gaining weight well are still jaundiced at five to six weeks of life and even later.
+However, in our experience, most exclusively breastfed babies who are perfectly healthy and gaining weight well are still jaundiced at five to six weeks of life and even, not uncommonly to 3 or 4 months of age.
 The question, in fact, should be whether or not it is normal not to be jaundiced and is this absence of jaundice something we should worry about?